- Hide menu

 Ingredients:

-• 1 cup raw cashews, soaked for 2 hours and drained
+• 1 cup raw cashews, soaked 2+ hours

 • 2 Medjool dates soaked in 1/2 cup of water